-The female can reach lengths up to 15 mm, and males, up 10 mm in size.
+The female can reach lengths up to 15 mm, and males, up to 10 mm in size.
 The upper body & legs are reddish-orange, and the abdomen is off-white.
-Their chelicerae (mouth parts) are large, thick & slanted far forward, they have very large fangs, and their 6 eyes are arranged in an oval shape.
+Their chelicerae (mouthparts) are large, thick & slanted far forward, they have very large fangs, and their 6 eyes are arranged in an oval shape.

 The woodlouse hunter will overwinter in its adult form.
 Mating usually occurs in April, with the eggs being deposited shortly thereafter.
 These eggs (up to 70 at a time!) are suspended by silken strands in the female’s silk-lined nest.
 The spiderlings remain with their mother for a time, before heading out on their own.

 This spider is nocturnal, hiding by day under wood piles, logs, or other debris, and coming out at night to hunt.
-Its preferred prey is the woodlouse, which are also known as sow bugs.
-The spider uses its enlarged jaws & long fangs to pierce the bug’s tough outer shell, or will turn it over & pierce its soft underbelly.
+Its preferred prey is the woodlouse, which is also known as sowbugs.
+The spider uses its enlarged jaws & long fangs to pierce the bug’s tough outer shell or will turn it over & pierce its soft underbelly.